International Mathematics Competition

 The International Mathematics Competition (IMC) for University Students is an annual mathematics competition open to all undergraduate aged students of mathematics.
 Participating students are expected to be at most twenty-three years of age at the time of the IMC, although some exceptions can be made.
 The IMC is primarily a competition for individuals, although most participating universities select and send one or more teams of students.
 The working language is English.

 The IMC is a residential competition and all student participants are required to stay in the accommodation provided by the organisers.
 It aims to provide a friendly, comfortable and secure environment for university mathematics students to enjoy mathematics with their peers from all around the world, to broaden their world perspective and to be inspired to set mathematical goals for themselves that might not have been previously imaginable or thought possible.
-Notably, in 2018 Caucher Birkar (born Fereydoun Derakhshani), an Iranian Kurdish mathematician, who participated in the 7th IMC held at University College London in 2000, received mathematics' most prestigious award, the Fields Medal.
-He is now a professor at Tsinghua University and at the University of Cambridge.
-In 2022 a Kyiv-born mathematician, Maryna Viazovska, was also awarded the Fields Medal.
-She participated in the IMC as a student four times, in 2002, 2003, 2004 and 2005.
-She is now a Professor and the Chair of Number Theory at the Institute of Mathematics of the École Polytechnique Fédérale de Lausanne in Switzerland.

 Students from over 200 universities from over 50 countries have participated over the first thirty-one competitions.
 At the 29th IMC in 2022 participants were awarded Individual Result Prizes, Fair Play Prizes and Most Efficient Team Leader Prizes.

 University College London has been involved in the organisation of the IMC and Professor John E. Jayne has served as the President from the beginning in 1994.
 The IMC runs over five or six days during which the competitors sit two five-hour examinations, each with five questions (six until 2008) chosen by a panel and representatives from the participating universities.
 Problems are from the fields of Algebra, Analysis (Real and Complex), Combinatorics and Geometry.